vinbigdata-medical/MIDL2021-VinDr-RibCXR/README.md

 Keywords: Rib segmentation, CXR, Benchmark dataset, Deep learning.

 # Data:
 - The dataset contains 245 images and split into 196 training images and 49 validation images.
-You can download the dataset at()
+To download the VinDr-RibCXR dataset, please sign our [Data Use Agreement](https://drive.google.com/file/d/1Wr3iI7-OwZHD4eWtCALpRZKvhJuemKAs/view?fbclid=IwAR2lmFoe5JCqpkCVApIc_oXDnldJ21BGpib1PebC3GysrEkjfnqn-Wh2NE8) (DUA) and send the signed DUA to Hieu Pham (v.hieuph4@vinbigdata.org) for obtaining the downloadable link.
 - To record the label, we use json file, the json file have this format:
 ```
 {